-Those are the best places to stay in Bali, choose the one that suits your style of traveling and book a hotel.
-There is an infinity option of hotels, resorts and guesthouses in Bali, from a couple of dollars to hundreds of bucks per night.
-The best websites to search and book a hotel in Bali are Agoda and Booking.com, we use and recommend them.
-For more tips on how to book the perfect hotel read our Accommodation Guide.
+Those are the best places to stay in Bali.
+Choose the one that suits your style of traveling and book a hotel.
+There is an infinite option of hotels, resorts, and guesthouses in Bali, from a couple of dollars to hundreds of bucks per night.

 The best things to do in Bali, Indonesia